rkapl123/DBAddin/docs/DBFuncs.md

 *  All DB getting functions (DBListfetch, DBRowFetch, etc....)
 	*   A fundamental restriction for DB functions is that they should only exist alone in a cell (with no other DB functions).
 This is needed because linking the functions with their cell targets is done via a hidden name in the function cell (created on first invocation)
-	*   Query composition: Composing Queries (as these sometimes tends to be quite long) can become challenging, especially when handling parameters coming from cells.
+	*   Query composition: Composing Queries (as these sometimes tend to be quite long) can become challenging, especially when handling parameters coming from cells.
 There is a simple way to avoid lots of trouble by placing the parts of a query in different lines/cells and putting all these cells together as a range in the DB functions first argument (query).
-	*   When invoking an Excel Workbook from the commandline using CmdLogAddin (from a cmd script or the task scheduler) Excel may register (call the connect method of the Add-in) the Add-in later than invoking the calculation which leads to an uninitialized host application object and therefore a non-functional db functions (they all rely on the caller object of the Excel application to retrieve their calling cell's address).
+	*   When invoking an Excel Workbook from the commandline using CmdLogAddin (from a cmd script or the task scheduler), Excel may initialize the Add-in later than invoking the calculation of the DB function, which leads to an uninitialized host application object and therefore non-functional db functions (they all rely on the caller object of the Excel application to retrieve their calling cell's address).
 I'm still investigating into this.

 * DBListFetch:
 	*   formulaRange and extendArea = 1 or 2: Don't place content in cells directly below the formula Range as this will be deleted when doing recalculations.
 One cell below is OK.
-	*   In Worksheets with names like Cell references (Letter + number + blank + something else, eg. 'C701 Country') this leads to a fundamental error with the names used for the data target.
+	*   Worksheets with names like Cell references (Letter + number + blank + something else, eg. 'C701 Country') lead to a fundamental error with the names used for the data target.
 Avoid using those sheet names in conjunction with DBListFetch, i.e. do not use a blank between the 'cell reference' and the rest (eg. 'C701Country' instead of 'C701 Country').
 	*   GUID Columns are not displayed when working with the standard data fetching method used by DBListFetch (using an opened recordset for adding a - temporary - querytable).
 A workaround has been built that circumvents this problem by adding the querytable the way that excel does (using the connection string and query directly when adding the querytable).
 This however implicitly opens another connection, so is more resource intensive.
 For details see [Connection String Special Settings](#Connection_String_Special_Settings)

 * DBSetQuery